Skip the groundwork with our AI-ready Web Search APIs, delivering advanced search capabilities to power your next product.

 You.com integrates with: Slack, Microsoft Teams, Zapier, Google Workspace, Trello, Notion, Salesforce, HubSpot, Jira, Asana.

-Based on user reviews and social mentions, the most common pain points are: token cost, claude code cost, cost tracking, API costs.
+Based on user reviews and social mentions, the most common pain points are: token usage, token cost, cost tracking, claude code cost.